 - Improve safety by constructing sidewalks in some older neighborhoods that lacked them

 - Recreation and playground facilities in several neighborhood parks and public housing facilities

-- Building improvements at the WBCD Head Start building and Williamson County Crisis Center.
+- Building improvements at the WBCO Head Start building and Williamson County Crisis Center.

 - Food pantry programs

-- Lots for new Habitat for Humanity homes
+- Purchase of affordable lots for new Habitat for Humanity homes

 - Mortgage assistance